-- 1. The overall effect of enlargement is modest.
-The ten new members, we have seen, represent less than 5 percent of the current EU GDP and thus can have relatively little impact.
-Rhetorical idealism can flourish when the impact is marginal. - 2.
-Distinct material benefits, however modest, accrue to the EU-15.
-The candidate countries will add to the internal market 100 million new consumers in rapidly growing economies.
-One study projects that the EU-15 countries will gain about €10 billion from enlargement over the long term, considerably more than the cost to the EU budget of having the new members.
-Perhaps more important, the geopolitical stabilization and economic revitalization of the European borderlands is likely to dampen nationalist conflict and make illegal immigration more manageable.
-Some of a more "Gaullist" persuasion even believe that the EU will thereby gain greater clout as a geopolitical actor.
-Rhetorical idealism can flourish when measurable economic and geopolitical benefits are on offer - 3.
-These benefits come at a more limited cost to the EU-15 than some initially expected-though, of course, some member states and interest groups do bear a disproportionate share of those costs.
-Industrial trade, for example, already has been nearly fully liberalized with little disruption to the EU's sensitive sectors, such as steel and textiles.
+First, the overall effect of enlargement is modest.
+The 10 new members, we have seen, represent less than 5% of the current EU GDP and thus can have relatively little impact.
+It is easier to indulge rhetorical idealism, if this is what occurred, when the impact is marginal.

+Second, however modest, there are significant material benefits to the EU-15.
+The candidate countries will add 100 million new consumers in relatively fast-growing economies to the internal market.
+One study projects that the EU-15 countries will gain about 10 billion euro from enlargement over the long term, well more than the cost to the EU budget of having the new members.22 Perhaps more important, the geopolitical stabilization and economic revitalization of the European borderlands is likely to dampen nationalist conflict and make illegal immigration more manageable.23 Some believe that the EU will thereby gain greater clout as a geopolitical actor.
+It is easy to indulge rhetorical idealism when measurable economic and geopolitical benefits are in play.

+Third, these benefits come at more limited cost to the EU-15 than some initially expected-though, of course, some member-states and interest groups do bear a disproportionate share of those costs.
+Industrial trade, for example, has already been largely liberalized with little disruption to the EU's sensitive sectors such as steel and textiles.
 The safeguard measures allowed for EU producers under the association agreements will thus disappear largely unnoticed.
-Agricultural trade also has been largely liberalized with few disruptions-indeed, it is the candidates that worry about the dumping of cheap produce after enlargement.
+Agricultural trade has also been almost fully liberalized with few disruptions - indeed, it is the candidates that worry about the dumping of cheap produce after enlargement.
 Even for some of the key players that seem to have the most to lose, the costs do not outweigh the benefits.
-Germany, for example, with its high unemployment and proximity to eastern labor, may face adjustment costs in the short term, but along with Austria, it is predicted to have the highest overall permanent net increase in GDP from enlargement.
-Rhetorical idealism can flourish when the economic costs are marginal or sunk.
+Germany, for example, with its high unemployment and proximity to eastern labor, may face adjustment costs in the short term, but along with Austria it is predicted to have the highest overall permanent net increase in GDP from enlargement.24 It is easier to engage in rhetorical idealism when the economic costs are marginal, or have already been paid.

-7. Baldwin, Francois, and Portes, "Costs and Benefits of Eastern Enlargement," 125-76.
+22 Baldwin, Francois, and Portes, "The Costs and Benefits of Eastern Enlargement," pp. 125-76.